OfficialPixelBrush/stec/README.md

 - Work on both Windows and Linux without any conessions
 - Avoid platform specific code unless absolutely necessary
 - Work without any third-party libraries that most compilers or environments don't come with

+# How it works:
+First the loaded file is split up based on it's lines.
+These lines are saved in the form of a Linked List.